AnteDujic/Fundamentals-of-Data-Analysis/README.md

 ### THIS PROJECT

 The aim of this project is to give an overview of how to load CAO points information from the CAO website into a pandas data frame and the comparison of CAO points in 2019, 2020, and 2021.

+There are 5 questions answered in this notebook:

+1. What is CAO?
+2. How to load a data from a CAO website?
+3. How to clear the data?
+4. How to analyse and visually represent the analysis?
+5. What is the difference between the data in 2019., 2020. and 2021.?

 After conducting a research I've decided to do the comparison on the following variables:

 1. ROUND 1 POINTS - the required points to enter the given course in the first round
 2. ROUND 2 POINTS - the required points to enter the given course in the second round